CortexIntelligentAutomation/docs/content/en/docs/2023.3/getting-started/on-premise/install-innovation-only/multiple-server-with-ha/prerequisites.md

 ## Licensing Requirements

-A valid Cortex licence file and Cortex Innovation feature identifier must be procured from Cortex.
+A valid {{% ctx %}} licence file and {{% ctx %}} Innovation feature identifier must be procured from {{% ctx %}}.
 The feature identifier is a GUID which will be used when configuring the Gateway installation.
 The licence file is needed when installing the Web Application server and it should contain fingerprints for the Web Application Server and each Application Server.

 To get a licence file and feature identifier take the following steps: